redkyladenise/pricing-and-profitability-analysis-decision-support-system/README.md

 ## Pricing and Profitability Analysis DSS
 **Ritaga Signage and Printing Enterprises**

 A Decision Support System (DSS) designed to manage pricing and analyze profit margins for a wide range of custom products.
+**Role:** I worked as a backend developer, building suitable and strategic logic to handle diverse product considerations.

 ### Core Features
 * **Tiered Pricing:** Automatically suggests prices based on product specifications (e.g., dimensions, quantity, materials).